 Breakup fee

-A breakup fee in an M&A transaction is paid by the seller if it decides to back out of the deal.
-It’s there to compensate the prospective buyer for the time and resources used to facilitate the deal.
-Not all investment bankers use them in their engagements.
+In an M&A transaction, a breakup fee is paid by the seller if they decide to back out of a deal.
+This compensates M&A advisors for the time and resources they’ve put into the deal.
+Not all investment bankers will use breakup fees in their engagements.

 Fees paid to other professionals

-Unlike M&A advisor success fees, other fees involved in the transaction are rarely contingent.
+Unlike M&A advisor success fees, these extra fees are rarely contingent.
 Lawyers typically charge by the hour, with a cap.
-Tax advisors may also charge by the hour or have a fixed price.
-Accountants usually have a fixed budget or charge by the hour.
+Tax advisors and accountants may charge by the hour or provide a fixed price.

 Other potential costs in an M&A transaction

-Certain costs that are incurred in connection with the M&A transaction may get reimbursed by the client to the M&A advisory firm or investment bank.
-The most common items include travel, accommodation, meal, and technology.
+Some costs incurred throughout an M&A transaction may require reimbursement from the client to the M&A advisory firm or investment bank.
+These might include travel, accommodation, meals, and technology.

-These are usually minor costs and have been on the decline as online meetings are becoming more mainstream.
+These costs are usually minor and have been on the decline as virtual meetings become more popular.

 Engaging an investment banker

-When hiring an investment banker, you may be inclined to negotiate the lowest possible fees.
-However, this may not be in your best interest for multiple reasons and the focus should rather be on creating a win-win situation.
+You may be inclined to negotiate the lowest possible fees when hiring an investment banker.
+However, this may not be in your best interest for various reasons.
+Instead, your focus should be on creating a win-win situation for the both of you.

-Advisors with niche expertise or strong relationships with the most likely buyers can add value to your business.
-They can help you get a higher price for your business and sell it faster.
-The success fee is typically a percentage of the sale price, so you will still come out ahead even if you are paying a higher fee.
+Seeking out advisors with niche expertise or strong relationships with likely buyers can help you sell your business faster and at a higher price.
+Since success fees are usually a percentage of the sale price, you’ll still come out ahead even if you are paying a higher fee structure.

-These additional resources can help you if you are considering selling your business and if you want to know how to best prepare your business for sale.
+These additional resources can also be helpful if you’re considering selling your business or want to know how to best prepare your business for sale.

 Considering selling your company?